OAI/oascomply/README.md

 INFO:oascomply.oasgraph:Validating "example" https://example.com/schemas/bar#/example against schema https://example.com/schemas/bar, metaschema https://spec.openapis.org/oas/v3.0/dialect/base
 INFO:oascomply.oasgraph:Validating "default" https://example.com/schemas/bar#/default against schema https://example.com/schemas/bar, metaschema https://spec.openapis.org/oas/v3.0/dialect/base
 INFO:oascomply.oasgraph:Validating "example" https://example.com/openapi#/example against schema https://example.com/openapi#/components/responses/foo/content/application~1json/schema, metaschema https://spec.openapis.org/oas/v3.0/dialect/base
+INFO:oascomply.oasgraph:Validating reference <https://example.com/openapi#/paths/~1foo/$ref> to <https://example.com/pathitems/foo>
+INFO:oascomply.oasgraph:Validating reference <https://example.com/openapi#/components/responses/foo/content/application~1json/schema/$ref> to <https://example.com/openapi#/components/schemas/bar>
+INFO:oascomply.oasgraph:Validating reference <https://example.com/openapi#/components/responses/foo/links/self/operationRef> to <https://example.com/pathitems/foo#/get>
+INFO:oascomply.oasgraph:Validating reference <https://example.com/openapi#/components/schemas/bar/$ref> to <https://example.com/schemas/bar#>
+INFO:oascomply.oasgraph:Validating reference <https://example.com/pathitems/foo#/get/responses/200/$ref> to <https://example.com/openapi#/components/responses/foo>
 Your API description is valid!
 ```

 This multi-document example also uses the `example` and `default` keywords, so we get informed that the values of those keywords are being validated against their schemas.
 This validation supports OAS 3.0-specific keywords like `nullable`, and also validates some `format`s (currently only certain string formats, but more will be added).
 Validation of examples and defaults can be disabled by passing `-e false`.

-_**TODO:** by May 25 - show examples with errors and discuss error output.
-Two ways to provoke an error are to have an example that is invalid according to its schema, and to have a reference (Reference Object, `$ref` in a Path Item Object, or `operationRef` in a Link Object) that references the wrong type of object.
-If the wrong object is in the same file, this will cause an error in semantic validation.
-Sometimes if it references a wrong object in another file, that will be caught during JSON Schema validation instead._
+We also see at the end that there is some additional validation of references, which checks that the type of the reference target matches what the reference source expects.

 ## Displaying the parsed graph

+Getting a yes or no for validation is nice, and we'll look at the error
-That's nice, but what else does this tool do?
-It constructs an
+output for the "no" case further down.
+But what else does this tool do?

-RDF (Resource Description Framework 1.1) graph out of the API description.
+It constructs an RDF (Resource Description Framework 1.1) graph out of the API description.
 This is somewhat analogous to how compilers parse programming languages
 into an abstract syntax tree.
 Don't worry, you don't need to go read
 the RDF spec (or the endless number of related semantic web specs) to